J. Kiffin Penry Epilepsy MiniFellow Network

 Thursday - Course Introduction followed by Reception

-Saturday - Non-Epileptic Seizures; Epilepsy in Special Populations; Case Workshops; Depression and Suicide in Epilepsy; Clinical Management; Intractable Epilepsy; Video EEG Workshops; Generic Formulations.
+Saturday - Non-Epileptic Seizures; Epilepsy in Special Populations; Case Workshops; Clinical Management; When to Refer for Epilepsy Surgery; Video EEG Workshops.

 Sunday - Departures